 Think spectacular fall colours, kilometres of hiking trails that show off Ontario’s natural beauty, and even a 1.8-acre outdoor pool (one of Canada’s largest).
 The best part?
 It’s all just minutes away from the suburbs.
 And don’t worry if you forget the tent — Bronte Creek Provincial Park also has three yurts available for rent.
 It’s a weekend getaway with all the comfort and closeness of urban life.

 This one’s for the birds.
 No, seriously — Long Point is one of the top spots in North America to watch bird migration every spring and autumn.
-Pack the binoculars and bring the canoe along, too, Long Point Bay’s sheltered, calm water is perfect for a quick paddle.
-Fitt Tip: grab yourself a premium campsite in the loops of either Monarch or Turtle Dunes campgrounds that are closest to the beach; they offer much softer ground for pitching a tent than other areas.
+Pack the binoculars and bring the canoe along, too; Long Point Bay’s sheltered, calm water is perfect for a quick paddle.
+Fitt Tip: grab yourself a premium campsite in the loops of either Monarch or Turtle Dunes campgrounds; they're closest to the beach and offer much softer ground for pitching a tent than other areas.

 Maybe there are those of you out there who don’t want to spend every minute of the camping retreat doing outdoorsy things.
 Don’t worry — we didn’t forget about you.
 Book a campsite at Guelph Lake Conservation Area and get ready to experience another great Ontario summertime tradition: music festivals.
 Guelph’s Hillside Festival usually goes down in July.
 And hey, if you ever need a break from the tunes, think about taking a cool-down tube ride on the Grand River.